Finding the Minimum Value in a JavaScript Array

 Output: undefined

-Explanation: The input array is empty, so there is no minimum value.
+Explanation: The array is empty, so there is no minimum value.

 Constraints

-- The elements within the array will be numbers (integers or floating-point).
+- The input array will contain only numbers (integers or floating-point numbers).

 Notes